Sarah Jessica Parker Collaborates With Gap Kids For Clothing Collection Inspired By Her Past

 “I’ve always loved a hand me down,” Parker wrote.

-Sarah Jessica Parker and her husband Matthew Broderick are parents to three children.
-While their 15-year-old son James Wilkie is too old for Sarah’s Gap Kids collection, Parker’s twin eight-year-old daughters Tabitha and Marion, are at just the right age.
+Sarah Jessica Parker and her husband, Matthew Broderick, are parents to three children.
+While their 15-year-old son, James Wilkie, is too old for Sarah’s Gap Kids collection, Parker’s twin 8-year-old daughters, Tabitha and Marion, are at just the right age.

 Although they have a privileged upbringing, Sarah Jessica Parker’s kids know a thing or two about hand-me-downs themselves.

-Sarah recently told People: “I grew up in a house where we all wore hand-me-downs and those bins of clothes still exist.
+Sarah recently told People, “I grew up in a house where we all wore hand-me-downs and those bins of clothes still exist.
 My daughters wore the dresses I wore — those clothes have been passed along to friends and our babysitter’s children when they gave birth.”